 Tame those bears

 Once you’ve put this knowledge into practice and seen the results for yourself, you’ll agree that even the fiercest of bear markets can be navigated successfully.
 Diversify your portfolio.
 Use dollar-cost averaging.
 Invest in resilient sectors.
 And don’t panic-sell: remember that time in the market is better than timing the market.
 Use these strategies to maintain a healthy portfolio even in the face of sickly markets.
-Appreciate uses the power of AI to manage your investments so that your long term financial goals remain achievable even through such rough weather.
+Appreciate trading app uses the power of AI to manage your investments so that your long term financial goals remain achievable even through such rough weather.